 - Four (4) units of English

 - Three (3) units of Social Studies to include Economics

 - Four (4) units of Math through at least Algebra II

 - Three (3) units of Science

 - One-half (.5) unit of Health

 - One-half (.5) unit of Physical Education

-- Five (5) units of related arts courses
+- Five (5) units of elective courses

 In addition to course credits, students will earn points toward graduation on seven end-of-course exams.
-The courses in which students take an end-of-course exam will be: English I and II, Algebra I, Geometry, Physical Science (just applies to Class of 2018), Biology, American History, and American Government.
+The courses in which students take an end-of-course exam will be: English II, Algebra I, Geometry, Biology, American History, and American Government.